DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/vgpu_driver.md

 # Nvidia GPU Driver Installation

-## GPU Driver Installation

-> Two installation methods are provided: manual installation and installation using gpu-operator.
+> Two installation methods are provided: manual installation and using gpu-operator.
-> Using gpu-operator simplifies the process, so it is recommended.
+> Using gpu-operator for installation simplifies the process, and it is recommended.

-To use GPUs on Kubernetes, you need to install the relevant drivers and programs.
-This involves the following steps:
+Using GPUs on K8s requires the installation of relevant drivers and programs, which involves the following steps:

 - [ ] Install the GPU physical device driver
 - [ ] Install the CUDA toolkit